miqui/heyman-cli/README.md

 `heyman-cli` is a tiny Python command-line wrapper around `man` that disables pager/editor behavior and streams the man page directly to standard output.
 Great for AI agents that need context!

+## Agent SKILL

+This can easily be described in a SKILL.MD file without the need for a CLI wrapper.

 ## Why

 Commands like `man printf` often invoke `less` or another pager.
 This project wraps `man` and forces: